openconcepts-ar/accel2d/DEVLOG.md

 ![mousedemo.png](./doc/mousedemo.png)

-the same image is produced in hardware:
+the same image is produced in hardware (note the USB-A to USB-C adapter at left and video connector at right):

 ![mousedemo_hardware.png](./doc/mousedemo_hardware.png)